An article created by our partner Yahoo Travel! Each week, Yahoo Travel pits rival destinations against each other

 Grand hotels to take your breath away: London’s grandest dames include Claridge’s, the Connaught, and the Savoy.
 But more recent additions like the nearly perfect Corinthia Hotel, the Rosewood Hotel London in Holborn, and the Shangri-La, at the Shard, are helping to shape the city’s hotel boom.
 I still love smaller hotels like Blakes in South Kensington, considered to be the first boutique hotel in the world, and the decadently stylish, old-time Goring Hotel.

 Pick your buzz — coffee or tea: There is not a single problem in the world that can’t be solved by a cup of tea and a nice chat.
 Coffee might wake you up, but it can’t soothe your soul the way tea in London does.
-A range of stylish tearooms allow you to choose what kind of tea you’re in the mood for.
+A range of stylish tearooms allows you to choose what kind of tea you’re in the mood for.
 For time-honored tradition, there’s Claridge’s, the Savoy, or the Orangery at Kensington Palace.
-Modern Pantry in Clerkenwell and Cocomaya are more modern finds.
+Modern Pantry in Clerkenwell is a more modern find.
 You don’t need to splash out on the full tea, either — a lighter cream tea, with scones, clotted cream, and jam, still has those magical soothing qualities.

 Green space: London’s parks are ubiquitous — they are everywhere.
 Find smaller corners of famous parks, like the marble statues and fountain of the Italian Gardens in Kensington Gardens, a quiet bridge in St. James’s Park to gaze at Buckingham Palace, the Peace Pagoda in Battersea Park, or the Japanese garden in Holland Park.
 One of London’s best skyline views is from atop Primrose Hill, and frolicking in Hampstead Heath feels like being in the countryside.
 Tiny hidden parks and green space can be found behind grand buildings and on neighborhood streets.